 WHAT ARE YOU FAMOUS FOR AT CTPO?

 I have been told many times that I am “unflappable”, which I think is a good thing.
 Also, people are always amazed that I seem to know, or have some random connection to, lots of patients that come into the office.
-I think it's just because I have lived in Austin my whole life and have been treating kids for 17 years.
+I think it's just because I have lived in Austin my whole life and have been treating kids since 2002.

 FAVORITE THING TO DO OUTSIDE OF WORK

 I love spending time with my wife and two teenagers, playing tennis, and working outdoors.
 We are fortunate to have all of our extended family (parents/grandparents, brothers/sisters, and nieces and nephews) in Austin.

 Austin College - B.A. in Psychology